-The Edward Hopper House is pleased to collaborate with the Nyack Library to present our series of quarterly Art Talks beginning in 2017.
+The Edward Hopper House is pleased to collaborate with the Nyack Library to present our series of Art Talks.
 These Art Talks are open to the public and we look forward to sharing them with you!

 Richard Rabinowitz, historian, exhibition developer, and author of the just-published Curating America: Journeys through Storyscapes of the American Past, will join the Edward Hopper House’s Executive Director, Jennifer Patton, in a conversation exploring the power of objects to tell stories, especially about an important artist like Edward Hopper.